 Registering an Action with the New Action Form

-PopupDialogAction and set up its basic attributes press Alt + Shift + Enter.
-Fill out the New Action form to set up the parameters for
+PopupDialogAction and set up its basic attributes press Alt+Shift+Enter.
+Fill out the on New Action form to set up the parameters for

 The fields of the form are:

 Action ID - Every action must have a unique ID.
-If the action class is used in only one place in the IDE UI, then the class FQN is a good default for the ID.
+If the action class is used in only one place in the IDE UI, then the class fully qualified name (FQN) is a good default for the ID.
 Using the action class in multiple places requires mangling the ID, such as adding a suffix to the FQN, for each ID.

 Class Name - The FQN implementation class for the action.
 If the same action is used in multiple places in the IDE UI, the implementation FQN can be reused with a different Action ID.